ryankklam/LoanProCalculator/README.md

 # LoanPro Calculator

 A professional-grade, React-based loan repayment calculator designed to handle complex financial scenarios including holiday shifting, variable interest rates, and irregular extra repayments.
+Fully supports English and Chinese interfaces.

 ## 🚀 Features

 ### Core Functionality
 - **Dynamic Scheduling:** Generates accurate repayment plans based on Principal, Interest Rate, Tenure, and Start Date.
+- **Visual Analytics:** Interactive Composed Chart offering two distinct views:
+  - **Monthly View:** Bar chart showing Principal vs Interest breakdown per payment, with a line for Outstanding Balance.
-- **Visual Analytics:** Interactive Area Chart visualizing the outstanding balance over time.
+  - **Cumulative View:** Area chart visualizing the projected total cost (Principal + Interest) accumulation over time.
 - **Detailed Table View:** A comprehensive schedule table showing breakdown of Principal, Interest, and Balance.
+  - **Smart Filtering:** Filter schedule rows by date.
+  - **Toggle Views:** Show/Hide extra repayment events or detailed calculation segments.
-- **CSV Export:** Download the full schedule, including segmented calculation details, for analysis in Excel.
+- **CSV Export:** Download the full schedule, including segmented calculation details and notes, for analysis in Excel.

 ### Advanced Financial Logic
 - **Recalculation Strategies:**
   - **Variable Installment (Change Installment / 变额不变期):** Default.
 The loan duration remains fixed.
-If you make an extra repayment, your monthly payment amount decreases.
+If you make an extra repayment or the interest rate changes, your monthly payment amount is recalculated to ensure the loan ends on the original date.
-  - **Variable Tenure (Change Tenure / 变期不变额):** The monthly payment amount remains fixed.
+  - **Variable Tenure (Change Tenure / 变期不变额):** The monthly payment amount remains fixed (based on the initial plan).
 If you make an extra repayment, the loan duration is shortened.
+If rates rise, the tenure extends automatically.
+- **Holiday Management:**
+  - **Custom Intervals:** Define specific start and end dates for holidays.
+Smart input automatically syncs end dates for single-day holidays.
+  - **Excel Import:** Bulk import holiday schedules using a provided Excel template.
-- **Holiday Management:** Define holiday intervals.
-Repayment dates falling on holidays are automatically adjusted based on your preference:
+  - **Smart Adjustment:** Repayment dates falling on holidays are automatically adjusted to the **Next Business Day (Following)** or **Previous Business Day (Preceding)** based on configuration.
-  - **Next Business Day (Following):** Shifts the payment to the first business day after the holiday.
-  - **Previous Business Day (Preceding):** Shifts the payment to the last business day before the holiday.
 - **Variable Interest Rates:** Support for floating rates.
-Define specific date ranges where the interest rate changes; the calculator adjusts daily accruals and recalculates the monthly installment (PMT) automatically based on your chosen strategy.
+Define specific date ranges where the interest rate changes; the calculator adjusts daily accruals and recalibrates the schedule automatically.
 - **Extra Repayments:** Add one-off lump sum payments.
 The system recalculates the schedule, reducing the principal and future interest immediately.

 ### Segmented Precision
 - **Interest Segmentation:** When a rate change or repayment event occurs *during* a billing period, the calculator splits the period into segments.
 - **Transparency:** "Show Breakdown" mode reveals exactly how many days and how much interest accrued on which principal balance for every partial period.
 - **Actual/365:** Calculations use the Actual/365 day count convention for maximum precision.

+### 🌐 Internationalization
+- **Bi-lingual Support:** Seamlessly switch between English (EN) and Chinese (CN).
+- **Localized Formatting:** Dates and currencies adjust to the selected locale.

 ## 🛠️ Tech Stack